 How you set your prices can have positive or negative implications.
 The right pricing strategy can help you increase your market share against other properties in the area (or prevent new competitors from entering the market), while the wrong pricing strategy can do just the opposite.

-These clever pricing techniques can help you get more bookings (and market share) for your bed and breakfast, inn, guesthouse, or small hotel.
+The clever pricing techniques in this article can help you get more bookings (and market share) for your bed and breakfast, inn, guesthouse, or small hotel.

 1. Price match your competitors